 By Benjamin Warsinske

-Benjamin Warsinske is a Senior Planner who recently moved to Chicago, from Hawai‘i!
-He has experience in resort residential communities, strategic planning, and federal planning.
+Benjamin Warsinske is a Senior Planner with experience in resort residential communities, strategic planning, and federal planning.
 He takes a keen interest in evaluating and identifying potential process improvement through workflow analysis, resulting in a more efficient and higher quality product for the client.